5 Steps to Create Animation Storyboard for Educational Purposes

 If you are an instructional designer then storyboard must be a familiar term.
 The storyboards for animations are pretty much similar to those produced while designing a course.
 There you have the project title, the text, the audio and also the graphics.
 Basically, it is the visualized version of your script that includes everything the learners are going to see on screen with extra information for your team members to work it.

-How to storyboard animation?
+How to do animation storyboard

 The first storyboard ever came from Walt Disney studio.
 Animator Webb Smith has come out with an idea of drawing different scenes on separated sheets of paper, then he pinned them up on a bulletin board to tell a story.
 This still works nowadays.
 You can do it roughly with a pen and paper, or you may use various storyboarding tools to create a proper digital one.